 2 lbs.
 Penne

 In a saucepan, heat up the olive oil on a low flame and add the chopped shallots.
 Cook the shallots for about 10 minutes until they become translucent.
 Add the pancetta and cook for another 10 minutes until the pancetta starts to get cooked through and crispy.
-Add the red pepper flakes, and 10 basil leaves chopped.
+Add the red pepper flakes(optional).

 In the meantime, boil your pasta.
 Add the heavy cream and the grated cheese to the sauce.
 Cook it for another 10 minutes.
 Cook your pasta and drain.
 Combine the pasta with your sauce.
 Top with more Pecorino and serve.

 Recipe note…. this sauce freezes very well.
 So if you have extra, save some for a later time.